rohit0718/tp/docs/UserGuide.md

 #### Adding a lesson: `add lesson`

 Adds a lesson to the ModBook.
-This command can be executed in the [details view](#details-view).
+This command can only be executed in the [details view](#details-view).

 Format: `add lesson n/NAME d/DAY_OF_WEEK s/START_TIME e/END_TIME [l/LINK] [v/VENUE]`